W-Wu/DEER/README.md

 # Deep Evidential Emotion Regression (DEER)

-Code for "Estimating the Uncertainty in Emotion Attributes using Deep Evidential Regression"
+Code for "Estimating the Uncertainty in Emotion Attributes using Deep Evidential Regression", a general approach for subjective tasks where a sample can have multiple different annotations.

-## Requirements
+## Setup
 PyTorch >= 1.11 (might also work on older versions)
 SpeechBrain >= 0.5.13 (recommend using the latest version on [github](https://github.com/speechbrain/speechbrain))
 numpy